 3. Companies are not aligning metrics with sales goals.

-61% of marketers say their focus is on increasing sales, many fall back on easy-to-measure vanity metrics, such clicks or likes, instead of more relevant leads and sales metrics.
+61% of marketers say their focus is on increasing sales and many fall back on easy-to-measure vanity metrics such as clicks or likes instead of more relevant leads and sales metrics.

 4. Companies don’t have the right analytics in place to prove marketing performance.